FOSSEE/st-scripts/template/script.rst

 %% %% yet another exercise

 Please, pause the video here.
-Do the exercises and then continue.
+Do the exercise(s) and then continue.

 {{{ Show summary slide }}}